PUPPIES - EUROPEAN DOBERMANS - KENNEL CANIS MAXIMUS

 6. dews may or may not be removed

 Training/Showing your dog

 We can organize training and showing your dog in Europe.
 UKC, ADA, UDC shows are also a great option for a Euro-bred.
 Google local Schutzhund clubs - there might be once close to you, and start going their once your pup has basic vaccinations done.

 And this trophy is the most special and dear - no other Doberman has ever won Best-in-Show Puppy at the largest Russian annual show "Evrazia" before.

-And here are some of the pups that were born in our house:
+And here are some of the pups bred by us:

 Those who have it teach those who don't have it.
 Ball and prey drive are crucial in training, exercising and establishing control over your dog.
 And this is how all our pups are raised.

 Design & Support Alexandrova Inna http://laitiona.ru/